 Workforce Development Applied Research Fund (WDARF) 2025 Grant Call

-The WDARF 2025 Grant Call is now open.
-We are now accepting submission for Expression of Interest (EOI) from now till 18 July.
+The WDARF 2025 Grant Call is now closed for Expression of Interest (EOI) submission.

 Previous Result